StefanTobler/steam_picker/README.md

 # Steam Game Picker

+This is a small CLI program that picks a random game from your steam library to play.
+My goal was to create a GUI program that displayed me my games across UPLAY, Origin, Epic, Steam, and Battle.net, but it looks like a few of these companies choose to not have publicly facing apis.
+So instead I decided to learn a bit about JSONs and python.
+Here are the results.

 ## How to Use

 First, get your Steam API key by going to this [Steam API link](https://steamcommunity.com/dev/apikey).